jarkom-its-j24/praktikum-modul-4-template/task-2/README.md

 Digital security is an important aspect in the digital world, one of the most interesting topics is the security of a file.
 One way to secure the contents of a file is to encode the contents of the file.
 Encode is a process carried out to secure data and information and make it unreadable easily if there is no special knowledge.
 One of the most famous encodes is Base64 encode.

-Your task is to design a security system for user files, with the following task description:
+Your task is to design a security system for user files using FUSE in [fuse.c](./fuse.c), with the following task description:

 - a.
 Clone the [target directory](https://github.com/hqlco/target.git) and create 4 users on Linux with usernames according to the contents of the folder in the target directory (password is up to you).